BES Insights page 2 of 3

 Read From Rigid Rules to Real Strategy: A Diasporic Perspective on Hybrid Work

-• Future of Work/Chad Lawrence
+• Future of Work/Chad Martin Lawrence

 The Rise of the Four-Day Workweek: Assessing the potential of a four-day work week and its impact on productivity, job satisfaction, and overall organizational culture